Cotutelle PhD Programmes

-All of the research projects have been jointly agreed, and a lead institution identified for each project.
+All of the research projects are jointly agreed, and a lead institution identified for each project.
 The lead institution is clearly identified within the details of each of the advertised research projects.
 The applicant should apply to both institutions.

 Applications are submitted to both institutions.
 Applicants must ensure they meet eligibility requirements.
 Selection involves academic staff from both institutions.
 Shortlisted applicants will be interviewed by a panel including academic staff from each institution.
 Applicants will need to submit copies of certificates to both institutions in line with their respective requirements.

-Research students will be enrolled at both universities for the entire length of their programme.
-Students will be fully funded for this programme, receiving a fee waiver and a living stipend.
+Candidates will be fully funded for this programme, receiving a fee waiver and a stipend towards living costs (typically around £15,000 as of 2021).

-A team of supervisors from both institutions will jointly supervise the student throughout their programme.
-Regular meetings and communication will ensure that the team stays engaged with the student.
-Wherever the student is located, there will be supervisory and skills development support readily available.
+A team of supervisors from both institutions will jointly supervise the candidate throughout their programme.
+Regular meetings and communication will ensure that the team stays engaged with the candidate.
+Wherever the candidate is located, there will be supervisory and skills development support readily available.

-Each institution has its own programme requirements for research students, including relevant development programmes, covering research methodology and academic writing.
-The research student will be given a tailored programme that meets the requirements of both institutions.
+Each institution has its own programme requirements for research candidates, including relevant development programmes, covering research methodology and academic writing.
+The research candidate will be given a tailored programme that meets the requirements of both institutions.
 Care has been taken to develop this programme so a piece of work or assessment will meet the requirements of both institutions, wherever possible.

-Research students will submit their thesis to their host University and undergo a single defence through an agreed viva voce examination.
-Successful students will receive an award from each institution, based on their respective requirements and will be eligible to attend graduation at both universities.
+Research candidates will submit their thesis to their host University and, in most cases, undergo a single defence through an agreed viva voce examination.
+Successful candidates will receive an award from each institution, based on their respective requirements and will be eligible to attend graduation at both universities.

 For further information about our cotutelle programme, contact our collaborative programmes team.